ZackFairMoaz/Machine-Learning/README.md

 ## Useage

-Refer to Readme for each app in thier respective folders to run them locally
+Refer to Readme for each app in thier respective folders to run them locally as well as getting to know the theory

 > [!NOTE]
 > Every project has its own different purpose, framework/tool-stack.
 As such, not every single one will have one or more of implementations mentioned in ***About The Project*** section